 Most people nowadays are motivated to save money where they can.
 With simple things being so expensive and job security not what it used to be, money is a larger concern than it was twenty years ago.
 Clipping coupons, hunting for sales and making your own versions of name brand items all help cut some costs, but there are tons of things people could be doing to save even more money that they don’t even realize.

-Plus, often those money saving tips people do use end up costing more money than saving.
-For example, buying meat in bulk when its on sale can save you tons in costs, but if you don’t use it before it spoils, you’ve just wasted money instead.
+Plus, often those money-saving tips people do use end up costing more money than saving.
+For example, buying meat in bulk when it’s on sale can save you tons of costs, but if you don’t use it before it spoils, you’ve just wasted money instead.

 The battery trick was pretty shocking, but if most of your battery use is for small appliances, like your remote control, you can half the cost of your battery purchases, and batteries can be expensive.
 The WiFi trick, of course, only works if you have a neighbor you can trust to split the bill with, which not everyone does.
 However, if you do, cutting an expensive internet bill in half can make a huge difference in your budget.
 And although those LED lights may seem too expensive to deal with, you can’t argue with a 40% savings in your electric bill.
 Not to mention you won’t need to buy or change light bulbs nearly as often.